Chioma Opara

 Chioma Opara (born 23 May 1951 in Jos, Nigeria) is a Nigerian author and academic whose work primarily focuses on West African feminism.
-She is known for creating the theory of femalism and is one of the six most important African feminist theorists.
-Her work has been influential in studies of gender in Africa.
+She is known for developing the theory of femalism and is recognised as one of the six most important African feminist theorists.
+Her work has been influential in study of gender in Africa.

-She is currently Professor of English and Comparative Literature on the Faculty of Humanities at Rivers State University in Port Harcout, Nigeria.
+She is currently a Professor of English and Comparative Literature in the Faculty of Humanities at Rivers State University in Port Harcout, Nigeria.

 Education

-Opara received her B.A in French at the University of Nigeria, Nsukka, and went on to receive her diploma in French Studies at The University of Dakar and a certificate in French studies from the University of Tours in France.
-She received her Ph.D. in English at the University of Ibadan in Nigeria.
+Opara received her B.A in French from the University of Nigeria, Nsukka, and went on to earn her diploma in French Studies at The University of Dakar, as well as a certificate in French studies from the University of Tours in France.
+She obtained her Ph.D. in English at the University of Ibadan in Nigeria.